Last Updated on April 15, 2026 by Indoor Plant Nook

 - Rust particles that introduce contaminants directly into wound tissue

-A tree weakened by root disturbance has minimal immune response.
-Introducing pathogens at this moment can result in root rot, dieback, and in severe cases, complete loss of the tree.
-Sterilization is the single easiest preventive step — and it costs almost nothing.
+A tree weakened by disturbance or fresh cuts has limited ability to wall off infection.
+Introducing pathogens at this moment can result in root rot, dieback, and in severe cases, loss of the tree.
+Bonsai tool sterilization is one of the simplest preventive steps — and it costs almost nothing.

 - Root pruning scissors — used for fine feeder roots